louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####In the design of 128 bit AES do you think that it was necessary that all entries in the Sbox (substitution table) should be different?
 Justify your answer

-#SSL

-###What kind of encryption is used in the Secure Socket Layer (SSL) protocol: Where exactly in the protocol is encryption used and why?

 ###An attacker Eve could record a genuine Secure Socket Layer session between alice and her bank as it takes place.
 Eve could then attempt to connect to the bank later and replay the recorded session in the hope of making the bank believe this is a new communication from Alice.
 How is this prevented in SSL?

-###You are about to make an online payment to an e-commerce website ABC.co.uk using secure socket layer (SSL) protocol.
-This website sends to your browser a digital certificate issued by the certificate authority XYZ.
-How does your web browser verify that the certificate of the ABC.co.uk is genuine?

-###For SSL, describe where encryption is used in the protocol and what type of encryption it is (symm or pub)

 ###What security services does SSL offer?
 What are the protocols included in SSL?
 What are the main steps of the protocols?

-###Explain how SSL combines the use of public key cryptography and symmetric cryptography.

-###How does SSL achieve each of the following: confidentiality, authentication, integrity, protection against replay?

-###How does SSL use digital signatures?

-#Public Key Cryptography

-###Explain how PGP/GnuPG works for sending an encrypted email.
-Explain how PGP combines the use of public key cryptography and symmetric cryptography.

 ###It is well known that if an efficient integer factorisation algortithm was found the RSA cryptosystem would be broken.
 Why?

-#Digital signatures

-###Name three pieces of information that you feel are most important in a certificate, regardless of the format (if you can't decide which three are most important, name up to five) and briefly explain why you think they are imporant

-###What are the roles of a certification authority and a registration authority?

-###How does a web browser determine whether a certificate is genuine?

 ###Explain how digital signatures are verified.

 ###Assume you have a hash function which produces outputs (hash codes) which are 16 bits long.
 Discuss the sustainability of this function for the digital signature scheme (public key and hashing).
 (Taken from 2010 paper if this makes no sense)

-###What information is contained inside of a digital signature (You do not need to know all the items in a certificate, only about 5 items that you think are important).

-###Explain what is meant by collisions for a hash function.

-A collision refers to when multiple inputs to a hash function create the same output.

-// TODO: DOUBLE CHECK THIS

 ###Explain what is meant by a hash function being one-way.